Pope, U.N. urge calm and dialogue amid Venezuela unrest

 Ricardo Hernandez, mayor of Cardenas municipality, close to the state capital San Cristobal, blamed the looting on hooded motorcyclists, and said he had needed to call on reinforcements from the national police and National Guard troops.

 "Take the necessary precautions, such as having telephones close to hand, doors tightly closed," Hernandez exhorted residents.
-"Keep bells or whistles nearby in order to alert the neighbors."
+"Keep bells or whistles nearby in order to alert the neighbours."

 Shortages are particularly acute in many areas of Tachira, where blocked roads and the threat of violence mean delivery trucks have not reached stores for days, residents say.